GasFurr/B3T/resources/config/readme.txt

 templates - directory for all your templates (wow, everything really named self-explanatory) b3t checks this folder every time you run b3t init.
-It checks for new templates and copies here all templates you add with b3t save.
+It checks for new templates and copies here all templates you add with b3t template save.
 All templates (as all configs) are toml files.

 ---